Last updated on 2026-02-02

 Program overview

 Excel in immigration law with Conestoga's one-year Immigration and Refugee Case Management graduate certificate program.
-This program is designed to equip students with the necessary skills to support legal practitioners, particularly immigration lawyers and licensed immigration and citizenship consultants.
-Students will gain hands-on experience and learn from industry professionals, preparing them for a successful career in this vital field.
+This program is designed to train students to support legal practitioners, specifically immigration lawyers and licensed immigration and citizenship consultants.
+Students will gain specialized knowledge in immigration, refugee, and citizenship law, combined with essential interpersonal and legal administrative support skills.
+The program emphasizes hands-on experience through various learning methods, preparing students for a successful career in this vital field.

 The Immigration and Refugee Case Management program is structured to be completed in 1 year, consisting of 2 academic terms.
-The program is delivered in an online format, allowing for asynchronous learning, which is ideal for students who may have other commitments.
+The program is delivered online in an asynchronous format, allowing flexibility for students who may not be able to attend in-person classes.
+This program is ideal for individuals currently employed in law or immigration firms who wish to advance their careers.
 Key features of the program include:

-This program does not qualify graduates to provide legal advice or to practice as a regulated immigration consultant or lawyer, but it is perfect for individuals looking to advance their careers in immigration law.
+This program does not qualify graduates to provide legal advice or practice as a regulated immigration consultant or lawyer.

 Featured Experiences